php/phd/README.md

     --packagedir               Use an external package directory.
 ```

-Most options can be passed multiple times for greater effect.

 As you can see, there are plenty of options to look into in PhD.
 The
 most important options are those which allow you to select a format and
 package to output your documentation to.